Waynedoorer/Separability_metric/README.md

 ## Using Tao Index Components

-You can import the metric directly for custom datasets:
+You can use the metric directly for custom datasets:

-from src.tao_index.components import compute_tao_index

-score = compute_tao_index(X, y)  # X: features, y: labels
-print("Separability Score:", score)

 Results
-Benchmark Separability Scores
+Separability Scores

-Benchmark Metrics Comparison
+Performance

-These figures summarize the Tao Index results alongside baseline metrics for the SECOM and SPF benchmarks.
+These figures display the choice of regressor for the separability score calculation for a specific training set (TEP dataset), summarizing the Tao Index results alongside baseline metrics for the SECOM and SPF benchmarks.
-The Tao Index consistently aligns with the estimated ground truth of dataset separability, outperforming other indices in robustness and interpretability.

 <img src="Plots/separability_scores.pdf" alt="Separability Scores" width="600"/>
 <img src="Plots/mse_performance.pdf" alt="Performance" width="600"/>